Chinese steel futures slip on cooling seasonal demand

 "The off-peak season has gradually arrived, consumption declined significantly due to high-temperature and rains in the southern area, (steel) destocking is coming to an end," analysts with Chang An Futures wrote in a note.

-The most-traded steel rebar on the Shanghai Futures Exchange SRBcv1, for October delivery, dropped 2.2% to 5,130 yuan ($800.95) a tonne as of 0330 GMT, as trading resumed after a public holiday in China on Monday.
+The most-traded steel rebar on the Shanghai Futures Exchange SRBcv1, for October delivery, closed down 1.5% to 5,168 yuan ($807.44) a tonne, as trading resumed after a public holiday in China on Monday.

-Shanghai stainless steel futures SHSScv1, for July delivery, inched down 0.8% to 16,185 yuan a tonne.
+Shanghai stainless steel futures SHSScv1, for July delivery, inched up 0.5% to 16,390 yuan a tonne.

-The drop in steel prices was followed by steelmaking ingredients, while lower utilisation rates at mills also weighed.
+Prices for steelmaking ingredients, however, recovered from losses in early session despite lower utilisation rates at mills weighted.

 Capacity utilisation rates of blast furnaces at 163 mills across China fell to 80.69% as of June 11, the lowest since mid-May, according to Mysteel.

-Benchmark iron ore futures on the Dalian Commodity Exchange DCIOcv1, for September delivery, fell 0.7% to 1,206 yuan a tonne.
+Benchmark iron ore futures on the Dalian Commodity Exchange DCIOcv1, for September delivery, edged up 0.9% at 1,226 yuan a tonne.

+Spot prices of iron ore with 62% iron content for delivery to China SH-CCN-IRNOR62 increased $7 to $220 on Tuesday.

 (Reporting by Min Zhang and Shivani Singh; Editing by Aditya Soni)